unknownanonymouspaper/long-form-music/README.md

 We found a fair ammount of 8-bit/chiptunes that were repeated in the training dataset.
 Still, our model does not memorize them.

-We even selected additional outstanding generations from the Song Describer Dataset prompts, and **could not find memorization**.
+We even selected additional outstanding generations from Song Describer Dataset prompts, and **could not find memorization**.
 Those are the most interesting memorization candidates:

 | Generation by our model | Closest #1 | Closest #2 | Closest #3 | Prompt |
 | ----------------------- | ---------- | ---------- | ---------- | ------ |